HuidaeCho/canopy/README.md

 CanoPy is the Python module for the Georgia Canopy Analysis 2009 project sponsored by the Georgia Forestry Commission (GFC).
-For more details about this project including the technical manual, please visit [its wiki page](https://gislab.isnew.info/canopy/).
+For more details about this project including the user and technical manuals, please visit [its wiki page](https://gislab.isnew.info/canopy/).

 ## Requirements